 Some employers or organizations will offer sponsorships to help fund an MBA.
 While this can be a great way to minimize debt, we encourage students to review the terms and requirements carefully.
 If you choose not to return to your employer or follow through with the terms specified by the organization, you may have to reimburse the sponsor immediately.
 Financial aid is ineligible for prior year charges.

 Dartmouth College is committed to the principle of equal opportunity for all its students, faculty, employees, and applicants for admission and employment.
 For that reason, Dartmouth does not discriminate on the basis of race, color, religion, sex, age, sexual orientation, gender identity or expression, national origin, disability, or military or veteran status in its programs, organizations, and conditions of employment, admission, or awarding of scholarships.
 (Dartmouth College refers to the entire institution, including the professional schools, graduate programs, and auxiliary activities.)
-If you have any questions or concerns regarding this policy, please contact the Dartmouth Office of Institutional Diversity and Equity at 603-646-3197.
+If you have any questions or concerns regarding this policy, please contact the Dartmouth Division of Institutional Diversity and Equity at 603-646-3197.